 You are effectively saying,

-“Whoa whoa Mr. market, I don’t care that you might want to run to $103 a share today, I just want to settle for my $100 target because this trade is only designed for a 3 to 1 risk to reward.”
+“Whoa whoa Mr. market, I don’t care that you might want to run to $103 a share today, I just want to settle for my $100 target because this trade is only designed for a 3-to-1 reward to risk.”

 How nuts does that sound?